MikeRaffa/netTTS/README.txt

 At this time, if you have a netcat program available, you can try out netTTS as follows.
 Note that the get/set Volume/Rate scripts are bash scripts and need "nc".
-I use cygwin to get bash and nc on Windows, but WSL should be fine as well.
-You can run the scripts from a linux machine on the same LAN as the netTTS service, as an alternative.
+I use cygwin to get bash and nc on Windows.
-You'll need to edit the host "mark" and change it to a host or IP address on your LAN.
+Any GNU/Linux machine on the same LAN as the netTTS service should be able to run the scripts with little or no modification, You'll need to edit the host "mark" in the test scripts and change it to a host or IP address that matches the machine you're running netTTS on.

 > .\scripts\doStart.bat 6620

+Now in bash:

-> .\scripts\getRate
+$ .\scripts\getRate
 0
-> .\scripts\setRate 5
+$ .\scripts\setRate 5
-> echo "Hi Mom" | nc mark HiMom.wav
+$ echo "Hi Mom" | nc mark 6620 > HiMom.wav
-> echo "Hi Dad" | nc mark /dev/dsp # cygwin
+$ echo "Hi Dad" | nc mark 6620 > /dev/dsp # cygwin

 To make the service available, in the background, when you log in type: